ClozingTag/clozingtag-device-service/README.md

 - Enable **distributed tracing** using Zipkin or Jaeger.
 - Complete and implement **rate limiting**, retry and circuit breaker for API protection, at the gateway service.
 - Ensure delete is role base (Admin Only)
+- All device modifications (create, update, delete) are logged in the `audit_log` table.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: